lepompiste/go-fs-server/README.md

 # go-fs-server
-Simple filesystem server in GO and JS
+Simple one binary filesystem server in GO and JS.

 ## Features